Justice Department probing postmaster over fundraising

 It’s not illegal to encourage employees to contribute to candidates.
 It is illegal to reimburse them as a way of avoiding federal campaign contribution limits.

-DeJoy, who has not been charged with a crime, denied he had repaid executives for contributing to Trump’s campaign, amid questioning before a congressional committee last year.
+DeJoy, who has not been charged with a crime, denied he had repaid executives for contributing to President Donald Trump’s campaign, amid questioning before a congressional committee last year.

 Campaign finance disclosures show that between 2000 and 2014, when New Breed was sold, more than 100 employees donated a total of more than $610,000 to Republican candidates supported by DeJoy and his family.
 He and his family have contributed more than $1 million to Republican politicians.